More Information On Ear Infections In Dogs And Cats – Otitis Externa & How To Treat Them

 Ear mites are the leading cause of ear infections in cats.
-If mites are still present, they can be killed easily with a number of medications your veterinarian dispenses.
-If mites are not present in your cat and it is still subject to repeated ear problems, it should be tested for feline immunodeficiency virus and feline leukemia .
+If mites are still present, they can be killed easily with numerous medications your veterinarian dispenses.
+If mites are not present in your cat, and it is still subject to repeated ear problems, it should be tested for feline immunodeficiency virus and feline leukemia.
 If you have multiple cats, they all need to be treated.

 Are There Other Causes?

-In the Southern USA, veterinarians see quite a few ear problems in large breed dogs that are associated with swimming in swimming pools and stagnant fresh water.
+In the Southern USA, veterinarians see quite a few ear issues in large breed dogs that are associated with swimming in swimming pools and stagnant fresh water.

 There is controversy as to the part hypothyroidism might play in leading to chronic otitis in some pets.

-Overweight and obese pets are more susceptible to ear problems because the amount of air that can circulate within their ear canals is limited.
+Overweight and obese pets are more susceptible to ear issues because the amount of air that can circulate within their ear canals is limited.

 What Can I Do For My Pet?

-Whatever the cause of your dogs ear problems, there are some general guidelines that apply in all cases.
+Whatever the cause of your dog’s ear concerns, there are some general guidelines that apply in all cases.